 What Does a Facility Manager Do?

 A facility manager carries out strategic planning for building maintenance, facility budgets, managing third-party contractors, and ensuring the health, safety, and well-being of a workplace’s occupants.
-While also keeping on top of emerging challenges, such as hitting sustainable FM targets and adapting to hybrid and remote working environments.
+These responsibilities are broken down into two categories:

 Video: David Jones talks about his role as Director of Estates, Facilities, and Capital Development at the University Hospital Southampton NHS.